elemprod/lptask/README.md

-# Embedded Scheduler
+#lptask - Low Power Task Scheduler

- The C language cooperative / non-preemptive scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
+ The C language cooperative / non-preemptive task scheduler module provides an easy-to-use mechanism for scheduling tasks to be executed in the future without the complexity or overhead of an operating system.
 Once scheduled, a task's handler is executed from the main context once its interval timer expires.

 ## Major Features